-I first heard of Kinesiology about 5 years ago.
+I first heard of Kinesiology in 2015.
 I did a lot of investigation online and found mixed reviews and many sceptics.
 Granted those people who were most sceptical had little knowledge about the subject.
 I am a very logical person so I needed to taste and experience Kinesiology first hand.
 I got the opportunity to do so at a “Taster Event” in Co Leitrim run by the Academy of Systematic Kinesiology in Ireland.
-Long before the end of a 90 minute presentation I knew this was the therapy for me.
+Shortly after the start of an excellent 90 minute presentation I knew this was the therapy for me.
 The instructor explained how the whole body is connected physically, emotionally, chemically and energetically.
-Muscle testing when used correctly can find out exactly where the root cause of a problem actually lies.
+Muscle testing when used correctly can find out very accurately where the root cause of a problem actually lies.

-The very next day I signed up for the basic foundation course “Balanced Health”.
+The very next day I signed up for my foundation course in “Balanced Health”.
 Within 6 months I was studying Systematic Kinesiology at Diploma level.
 During this time I found the root cause of my lower back problem.
-It was a simple muscle imbalance which was easy to fix.
+It was a simple muscle imbalance which was easily fixed.
 I also discovered that my uncomfortable tummy cramps and bloating were due mainly to wheat intolerance.

 Sceptics will dismiss natural healing methods and therapies as being unscientific.
 They speak about double blind, placebo controlled studies being the gold standard.
 True enough such trials are necessary when dealing with potent drugs for acute and serious illness.
-However for chronic discomfort and pain people don’t need to wait years for scientific evidence to catch up with human experience.
-When it comes to using Systematic Kinesiology’s gentle and natural healing methods to enhance health the proof of the pudding really is in the eating.
+However for chronic discomfort, aches and pains people don’t need to wait long years for “scientific evidence” to catch up with human experience.
+When it comes to using gentle, natural healing methods like Systematic Kinesiology the proof of the pudding really is in the eating.